-- 12 Coursework required by PDE for admission to the teacher education program: - 3 semester hours of English composition - 3 semester hours of English/American literature - 6 semester hours of college-level mathematics (100 level or higher)
+- 3 semester hours of English composition - 3 semester hours of English/American literature - 6 semester hours of college-level mathematics (100 level or higher)

 (Please note that PDE's requirement for 2 semester hours of math beyond Susquehanna's Central Curriculum may be met by any math course that has a math prefix and a course number of 100 or higher.
 It may be taken at any accredited institution of higher education and does not have to be accepted by Susquehanna as a transfer course.)